• Skip to primary navigation

 Easy Banarasi Paan Fudge

-An innovative flavor of fudge, this Paan fudge is a sweet with all the flavors of an Indian Banarasi Paan.
+An innovative flavor of fudge, this Easy Banarasi Paan Fudge is a sweet with all the flavors of an Indian Paan.

 Have you tried fudge?
 If you have, then you know how delicious, smooth and creamy this American sweet is.

-A type of candy, fudge is VERY popular.
+A type of candy, fudge is super popular.
 Available in various flavors and combinations this creamy dessert is somewhere between hard candy and soft fondant.

 Various stores carry all kinds of delicious fudge flavors from chocolate and mint to nut based fudges.
-They generally have tasting and I must admit, I have tried a few funky flavors there.
+They generally have tastings and I must admit, I have tried a few funky flavors there.

 Paan is India's favorite after meal treat.
-Betel leaf is stuffed with various things like rose jam, fennel seeds, tutti-frutti, colored fennel etc. It is available at the restaurants as well as road side stores.
+Betel leaf is stuffed with various things like rose jam, fennel seeds, tutti-frutti and colored fennel.
+It is available at the restaurants as well as road side stores.

 Lately paan has entered the Indian sweet arena and has been SUPER popular!
-From mousse and milkshake to ladoos and pedas; we have seen paan as a flavor of choice.
+From mousse and milkshake to panna cotta and pedas; we have seen paan as a flavor of choice.
 It is great in ice creams too.

 Inspired by the American fudge and an attempt to make it festive, I decided to make Paan flavored fudge.